nimbix/jarvice-hpc/README.md

 * `jarvice-vault: JARVICE vault to use with HPC jobs (e.g. drop)` *Note* Find available vaults [here](https://vaults.jarvice.com) with JARVICE username and apikey

-The cluster configured by `jarvice login` will be used by all JARVICE-HPC plugin commands
+The cluster configured by `jarvice login` will be used by all JARVICE-HPC plugin commands. `ephemeral` vaults are currently not supported

 ### Simple SGE job